chnejohnson/common-good-reward-system/README.md

 3. **voters**: people who can **get 2000 free token** to **vote for** or **against** the proposal, or do nothing to cumulate token for voting proposal in the future.

 ### Quadratic Voting
 In my contracts, 1000 token equal to 1 voice credit.
-So in the QV system you should use 1 voice credit to buy 1 vote, 4 voice credit buys 2 votes, and 9 voice credit buys 3 votes, and so on.
+So in the QV system you should use 1 voice credit(1000 tokens) to buy 1 vote, 4 voice credit(4000 tokens) buys 2 votes, and 9 voice credit buys 3 votes, and so on.

 ### Reward System
 So the question is that how much tokens sponsor or participants get from the successful proposal?